On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Methodology

 Under aggression diffusion modeling, the seed selection process is the first crucial component to describe. \textit{Seed} nodes are the ones the diffusion process starts.
 The ultimate result of the propagation model is tightly related to these initial seed nodes.
 The necessity for selecting seed nodes is due to the diffusion model being restricted by a given budget $k$, meaning that we can only afford a specific amount of initial stimulation of $k$ seed nodes.
 As a result, a sophisticated seed selection strategy could enable the diffusion process and lead to the increase of the number of activated nodes.

-Even though the model as a whole relies mostly on the continuous user aggression scores, it is beneficial to define what an aggressive user is distinguishing them from the normal ones, either for future work or to address a binary version of the problem.
-The definition of the aggressive user given below will be proved useful in the formulation of the various seed strategies:
+Even though the model as a whole relies mostly on the continuous node aggression scores, it is beneficial to define what an aggressive node is distinguishing them from the normal ones, either for future work or to address a binary version of the problem.
+The definition of the aggressive node given below will be proved useful in the formulation of the various seed strategies:

-\begin{defn} Given the set of aggression scores \textbf{A}, and a user $u$ with aggression score $A_u$, $u$ is called \textit{aggressive} iff $A_u \geq A_{Pi\%}$, where $A_{Pi\%}$ is the aggression score of the i-th percentile user of the ranked distribution of \textbf{A}. \end{defn}
+\begin{defn} Given the set of aggression scores \textbf{A}, and a node $u$ with aggression score $A_u$, $u$ is called \textit{aggressive} iff $A_u \geq A_{Pi\%}$, where $A_{Pi\%}$ is the aggression score of the i-th percentile node of the ranked distribution of \textbf{A}. \end{defn}

 With all the necessary concepts defined and explained, the proposed seed strategies are presented below: